zhaoqin-github/misc/docs/install-barbican.md

 # Install Barbican

-**NOTE: This document assumes you already have RDO installed as your OpenStack controll plane.**
+**NOTE: This document assumes you already have RDO installed as your OpenStack controll plane.
+If you are using other OpenStack distribution, please work with your OpenStack vendor to enable Barbican.**

 ## Install Barbican RPM on your RDO controller